Glasgow School of Art Programme

 All these courses are open to the GU Study Aboard and Exchange Students and are designed for beginners and those with limited experience.
 See more details below.

 The section below has more detail on each area.

 Teaching style and courses available

 An integral part of these courses is the researching and development of ideas and techniques relating to the subject through independent sketchbook work, which will extend students’ practice out-with studio hours.
 Students will also be encouraged to broaden their awareness and knowledge of both traditional and contemporary art practices.
 This will enable students to place their work within a broader context and assist the development of their own practice as an artist.

 The courses are conducted by means of practical studio and workshop sessions, complemented by seminars, critiques and tutorials.
-Study Abroad students can take one or two classes with the Glasgow School of Art in the following:
+Study Abroad students can take one or two classes (subject to availability) with the Glasgow School of Art in the following: